practice spans public law, employment, EU, disciplinary/ regulatory and

 Katherine frequently lectures and conducts seminars: most recently on Child Safeguarding in Sports; using European law in Employment cases; Human Rights and procedural fairness; transnational employment cases and TUPE.

-Katherine has contributed to several leading text books including Equality Act 2010 (published by the Law Society), two chapters in the Law of Industrial Action and Trade Union Recognition 2011 (OUP) and assisting with the recent editions of Brearley and Bloch on Employment Covenants and Confidential Information (2009) and Blackstone’s Employment Law and Practice.
+Katherine has contributed to several leading text books including Gore Brown on EU Company Law and the Equality Act 2010 (published by the Law Society), two chapters in the Law of Industrial Action and Trade Union Recognition 2011 (OUP) and assisting with the recent editions of Brearley and Bloch on Employment Covenants and Confidential Information (2009) and Blackstone’s Employment Law and Practice.
 Katherine’s journal publications include: